webis-de/lightning-ir/docs/howto/model.rst

             )
             return BiEncoderEmbedding(embeddings, scoring_mask)

 Finally, to make sure we can use our new model within the Hugging Face ecosystem, we need to register our model with the Hugging Face auto loading mechanism.
-We additionally need to register the :py:class:`~lightning_ir.bi_encoder.tokenizer.BiEncoderTokenizer` to ensure it is loaded when loading our new model.
+We additionally need to register the :py:class:`~lightning_ir.bi_encoder.bi_encoder_tokenizer.BiEncoderTokenizer` to ensure it is loaded when loading our new model.
 We can do this by adding the following code to our model file:

 .. code-block:: python